Table of Contents[Hide][Click to Show]

-As alluded to above, raw milk that is produced from unhealthy cows can be a harmful and even dangerous food to consume.
-The bluish white raw milk from the early days of the Industrial Revolution in America made many people sick with young children dying in some cases.
+As alluded to above, raw milk that is produced from unhealthy cows can be harmful and even dangerous food to consume.
+The bluish-white raw milk from the early days of the Industrial Revolution in America made many people sick with young children dying in some cases.

 Hence, enjoy the benefits of raw milk and the superior nutrition it imparts, but be a savvy customer.
 Check out the farm that you will be purchasing from and make sure it is clean and that the cows have access to pasture.

 There is no substitute for being an informed consumer of raw milk!

 If the benefits of raw milk have you convinced to ditch the processed store versions and go for the Real Thing, note that it is wise to do so slowly.
 Raw milk is loaded with beneficial probiotics which can give some people a cleansing reaction.
 While a beneficial thing, it can be uncomfortable until the body adjusts in a positive manner.